qucontrol/krotov/docs/10_howto.rst

 How to optimize towards an arbitrary perfect entangler
 ------------------------------------------------------

+The relevant property of a gate is often its entangling power, and the requirement for a two-qubit gate in a universal set of gates is that it is a "perfect entangler".
+A perfect entangler can produce a maximally entangled state from a separable input state.
+Since 85% of all two-qubit gates are perfect entanglers :cite:`WattsE2013,MuszPRA2013`, a functional that targets an arbitrary perfect entangler :cite:`WattsPRA2015,GoerzPRA2015` solves the control problem with the least constraints.

-Closely related to an optimization towards a point in the Weyl chamber is the optimization towards an arbitrary perfectly entangling two-qubit gate.
+The optimization towards an arbitrary perfect entangler is closely related to an optimization towards a point in the Weyl chamber (:ref:`HowtoLIOptimization`): It turns out that in the geometric representation of the `Weyl chamber`_, all the perfect entanglers lie within a polyhedron, and we can simply minimize the geometric distance to the surface of this polyhedron.
-Geometrically, this means optimizing towards the polyhedron of perfect entanglers in the `Weyl chamber`_.

 Use :func:`krotov.objectives.gate_objectives` with ``gate='PE'`` in
-order to construct a list of objectives suitable for an optimization using a "perfect entanglers" functional :cite:`WattsPRA2015,GoerzPRA2015`.
+order to construct a list of objectives suitable for an optimization using the perfect entanglers functional :cite:`WattsPRA2015,GoerzPRA2015`.
 This is illustrated in the :ref:`/notebooks/07_example_PE.ipynb`.

 Again, the `chi_constructor` is available in the |weylchamber package|_.

+Both the optimization towards a local equivalence class and an arbitrary perfect entangler may require use of the second-order update equation, see :ref:`SecondOrderUpdate`.

 .. |weylchamber package| replace:: ``weylchamber`` package
 .. _weylchamber package: https://github.com/qucontrol/weylchamber